erremauro/epubcreate/README.md

 ## Requirements

+The `./scripts/build.sh` script relies on:

+- [pandoc][1] to build the EPUB,
-The `./scripts/build.sh` script relies on the [yq][3] command-line in order to read the `metadata.yaml`, [pandoc][1] to build the EPUB and [epubcheck][4] to validate your EPUB.
-Both command-line tools will be automatically installed upon building your EPUB if they're not already installed on your system.
+- [yq][3] to read the `metadata.yaml` and
+- [epubcheck][4] to validate your EPUB.

+All these command-line tools will be automatically installed upon building your EPUB if they're not already installed on your system.

 [1]: https://pandoc.org/ "Pandoc Website"